jenlindner/26thycalifornia/docs/index.rst

 Log your changes (in this case, adding all those empty files).
-The ``commit`` subcommand creates a new entry in the history with a message attached to it.
+The ``commit`` subcommand creates a new entry in your version history with a message attached to it.

 .. code-block:: bash